Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Material and Methods

 It is necessary first to establish the effective spin of the Co$^{2+}$ ions in Ba$_8$CoNb$_6$O$_{24}$.
-Figure \ref{1}(c) shows the magnetization, $M$, as a function of field at a fixed temperature $T = 0.46$ K. $M$ increases rapidly and linearly up to a field $H_s = 3.00 \pm 0.04$ T, beyond which a weak linear increase is also observable (the van Vleck orbital contribution \cite{Zhou_PRB_2014_89}). $H_s$ is the saturation field required to polarize fully the magnetic moment of Co$^{2+}$, as also measured for Ba$_3$CoSb$_2$O$_9$ \cite{Shirata_PRL_2012,Zhou_PRL_2012_109,Susuki_PRL__2013} and Ba$_3$CoNb$_2$O$_9$ \cite{Zhou_PRB_2014_89,Yokota_PRB__2014_90}.
+Figure \ref{1}(c) shows the magnetization, $M$, as a function of field at a fixed temperature $T = 0.46$ K. $M$ increases rapidly, from exactly zero field and completely linearly, up to a field $H_s = 3.00 \pm 0.04$ T; at this temperature there is no evidence for a feature at 1/3 magnetization, to which we return in Sec.~IV.
+Beyond $H_s$, a weak linear increase is also observable, which can be ascribed to van Vleck paramagnetism \cite{Zhou_PRB_2014_89}. $H_s$ is the saturation field required to polarize fully the magnetic moment of Co$^{2+}$, as also measured for Ba$_3$CoSb$_2$O$_9$ \cite{Shirata_PRL_2012,Zhou_PRL_2012_109,Susuki_PRL__2013} and Ba$_3$CoNb$_2$O$_9$ \cite{Zhou_PRB_2014_89,Yokota_PRB__2014_90}.
 The saturation moment of the Co$^{2+}$ ions deduced from Fig.~\ref{1}(c) is $m_s = 1.92 \pm 0.1 \mu_B$.
-ESR measurements of the $g$-factor at different temperatures, shown in the inset of Fig.~\ref{1}(c), approach a constant value, $g = 4.13 \pm 0.1$, below 20 K. The effective spin is therefore $m_s/g\mu_B \simeq 0.464$, which suggests a spin-$1/2$, i.e.~low-spin, state for Co$^{2+}$.
-This is consistent with the crystal-field analysis for Co$^{2+}$ in an octahedral environment \cite{Shirata_PRL_2012,Shiba_JPSJ_2003_72}, where a Kramers doublet is formed due to strong spin-orbit coupling, leading to an effective spin $S = 1/2$ with a large $g$-factor at low temperatures.
+ESR measurements of the $g$-factor at different temperatures, shown in the inset of Fig.~\ref{1}(c), approach a constant value, $g = 4.13 \pm 0.1$, below 20 K. The effective spin of the Co$^{2+}$ ions is therefore $m_s/g\mu_B \simeq 0.464$, which is consistent with spin-$1/2$.
+This is the result expected from the crystal-field analysis for Co$^{2+}$ in an octahedral environment with a weak trigonal distortion \cite{Shirata_PRL_2012,Shiba_JPSJ_2003_72}, where the relatively strong spin-orbit coupling leads to the formation of six nondegenerate Kramers doublets and hence to an effective spin $S = 1/2$ with a large $g$-factor at low temperatures.

 The magnetic exchange coupling can be estimated from the same data.
 From the corner-sharing geometry of neighboring CoO$_6$ and NbO$_6$ octahedra, the dominant magnetic interactions between in-plane Co$^{2+}$ spins occur by Co-O-O-Co and Co-O-Nb-O-Co superexchange couplings \cite{Zhou_PRB_2014_89}; the very long paths make the interaction strength extremely sensitive to geometrical details and should preclude all but nearest-neighbor couplings.
 For the effective $S = 1/2$ Co$^{2+}$ ions, one expects an XXZ spin model of the form $H = \sum_{\langle ij \rangle} J_x (S_i^x S_j^x + S_i^y S_j^y) + J_zS_i^z S_j^z$, where $\langle ij \rangle$ denotes only nearest-neighbor spins \cite{Shirata_PRL_2012,Zhou_PRL_2012_109,Susuki_PRL__2013,Zhou_PRB_2014_89, Yokota_PRB__2014_90}.
 In Ba$_3$CoSb$_2$O$_9$, the exchange coupling was stated initially to be nearly isotropic (Heisenberg), with $J_x = J_y \approx J_z \approx$ 18.2 K \cite{Shirata_PRL_2012,Zhou_PRL_2012_109,Susuki_PRL__2013}, but has since been found to have easy-plane character ($J_z/J_x \simeq 0.89$) \cite{Ma_PRL_116}.
 In Ba$_3$CoNb$_2$O$_9$, double magnetic transitions at 1.36 K and 1.10 K in zero field indicate a weak easy-axis anisotropy, $J_z > J_x$ \cite{Zhou_PRB_2014_89,Yokota_PRB__2014_90,Matsubara_JPS__1982_51, Miyashita_JPSJ_1985_54}, with $J_x$ of order 2 K.